ecarcamo/ecarcamo/README.md

 🎯 Fun fact: Me gusta hacer de todo un poco... ¡y a veces todo al mismo tiempo!

 [en]
 👋 Hi!
-I'm Amigo — currently working as a Junior Implementation Developer at Sento AI and studying Computer Science at the Universidad del Valle de Guatemala (UVG).
+I'm Esteban — currently working as a Junior Implementation Developer at Sento AI and studying Computer Science at the Universidad del Valle de Guatemala (UVG).

 💻 I'm passionate about competitive programming and actively participate in contests like ICPC 2025, where I enjoy tackling algorithmic challenges and complex problem-solving.